Tlanda40/Tip-Growing-Cells/README.md

 # Tip-Growing-Cells
-Simulating the growth of a tip growing cell
+Simulating the growth of a tip growing cell.